 In the arena of dental Internet marketing, one of the fiercest debates you will encounter is the “Organic Search Engine Optimization vs. Pay-Per-Click” argument.
 There are many points from both perspectives, but let us outline a few reasons why organic SEO is superior to PPC ads for your dental practice.

 Implementing a pay-per-click dental marketing strategy using Google AdWords can cost anywhere $5 to $50 or more for a single click due to the competitive bid structure in many markets.
 That is especially true for expensive treatments like dental implants.
 Many dentists in competitive cities are willing to pay more because they have no other way to get potential patients searching for specific keywords.

-Conversely, organic dental SEO essentially provides you ‘free advertising’ from Google and the other search engines.
-For the lower price of implementing an organic dental SEO strategy, you receive a higher return on investment than Pay-Per-Click ads.
+Conversely, organic SEO for dentists essentially provides you ‘free advertising’ from Google and the other search engines.
+For the lower price of implementing an organic SEO strategy, you receive a higher return on investment than Pay-Per-Click ads.

 Lower Administrative Demand